formly-js/angular-formly-templates-ionic/README.md

 >The select field allows selection via dropdown using the select element.

 ##### options (array, required)
 >`options` is an array of options for the select form field to display.
 Each option should be an object with a `name`(string).
-You may optionally add a `group` or 'id' to some or all of your options.
+You may optionally add a `group` or "id" to some or all of your options.

 ##### labelProp (string, optional)
 >`labelProp` is what is used for what is shown to the user.
 Defaults to `name`